 How to Track Patient Education for Meaningful Use

-If your practice is tracking the distribution of educational materials in order to meet Meaningful Use, you must first select an item from the patient criteria in the drop-down list.
+If your practice is tracking the distribution of educational materials in order to meet Meaningful Use, you must:

-By first selecting from the pull-down list to find patient relevant materials, and then searching further or printing any version of the document, PCC EHR can track that you provided the education materials according to Meaningful Use guidelines.
+By first selecting from the pull-down list to find patient relevant materials, and then printing the handout (or saving it as a document and sending it via the patient portal), PCC EHR can track that you provided the education materials according to Meaningful Use guidelines.